-- 16. The Labour Force Survey estimated that 20,000 people believe they have asthma caused by substances breathed in at work.
-A further 50,000 believe their asthma is made worse by work. - 17.
-Studies in industries with a recognised risk of sensitisation revealed that up to 30% of workers had occupational asthma.
-However, some studies did not take into account those with asthma who were no longer exposed and so underestimate the numbers of people affected by overlooking those who had to change their jobs because of their asthma. - 18.
+- 18. Studies in industries with a recognised risk of sensitisation revealed that up to 30% of workers had occupational asthma.
+However, some studies did not take into account those with asthma who were no longer exposed and so underestimate the numbers of people affected by overlooking those who had to change their jobs because of their asthma. - 19.
 HSE are sponsoring researchers to run a scheme known as SWORD (Surveillance of Work-related and Occupational Respiratory Disease) which collects information on new occurrences of occupational asthma.
 The scheme gives an estimate of over 1,000 people developing occupational asthma each year.
 As the scheme only includes asthma sufferers examined by participating occupational health or chest physicians it is likely to underestimate the true incidence of disease.